Helicopter repairs Pen y Fan erosion

 One of Wales' biggest mountains is being kept in peak condition - thanks to a helicopter.

-National Trust said the main path up Pen y Fan in the Brecon Beacons was eroding by as much as 4in (10cm) a year.

-Officials say the number of annual visitors to the mountain has doubled to 350,000 in the past five years.
+National Trust said the main path up Pen y Fan in the Brecon Beacons was eroding by as much as 4in (10cm) a year, because annual visitors numbers had doubled to 350,000 in five years.

 The trust has now charted a helicopter to airlift tonnes of gravel to protect access to the Powys beauty spot.

-A 360 degree video has been made showing the work of the helicopter, which has been making up to 100 trips a day with specially-selected rock to blend in with the landscape.
+A 360 degree video has been made showing how the work is done.

+The helicopter which has been making up to 100 trips a day with specially-selected rock to blend in with the landscape.

 The trust thanked members of the public for raising £10,000 of £30,000 needed to carry out the work.